 Unlike HubSpot, Marketo doesn’t explicitly advertise a visitor tracking function that focuses on identifying B2B leads from incoming website traffic.

 Marketo uses AI technologies to help companies know which accounts to target, understand account engagement and potential fit, and then rank and prioritize these accounts.

 Their platform also allows personalizing website content and calls-to-action based on visitor data.
 Websites can then present different content and messages based on target account status, location, company size, industry, browsing behavior, referral sources, etc.

 Finally, Marketo offers a Sales Connect feature set for increasing sales productivity and coordinating associated marketing activities.

-While Marketo clearly has the technology capabilities to offer a standard set of website visitor identification and tracking features for B2B sales lead generation, they have instead taken a more account-based marketing approach with their MA platform.
+While Marketo clearly has the technology capabilities to offer a standard set of website visitor identification and tracking features for B2B sales lead generation, they have instead taken a more account-based marketing (ABM) approach with website personalization as a priority focus.